 Questions to ask when revising the coherence, content, and analysis of your essay:

 - Do the paragraphs transition well?
 Are the connections between them clear?

-- Do you start each paragraph with a pertinent topic sentences that leads on from the discourse provided in the previous paragraph?
+- Do you start each paragraph with pertinent topic sentences that lead on from the discourse provided in the previous paragraph?

 - Is the discussion logical?
 Does it progress well?

 - Does each sentence clearly lead on from the one before?

 - Does each paragraph present a clear argument that is supported by sufficient evidence?